mlucianoeze/hid-nx/README.md

 If you are installing on Arch Linux, this driver [can be built and installed as a package](#as-a-package-on-arch-linux).
 This is recommended.

-If you are using a Red Hat-based distribution such as Fedora, you can [build and install a package](#as-an-akmod-package-for-red-hat-based-distributions) as well.
+If you are using a Red Hat-based distribution such as Fedora, you can [download and install the RPM packages](#as-an-rpm-package-for-red-hat-based-distributions), or even [build your own packages from source](#building-rpm-packages-from-source) as well.

 Otherwise, [see the DKMS installation instructions](#from-source-using-dkms).